 Apple is expanding Maps coverage to Spain and Portugal soon, and then Italy and Australia before the end of the year.
-It is also introducing an augmented reality (AR) view to a selection of cities before year’s end.
-It has been given a visual overhaul with an interactive globe overview.
-There are lots of new details, including custom-designed landmark icons, distances, elevation, and a night mode with a moonlight look.
+It is also introducing an augmented reality (AR) view to a selection of cities before year’s end, but that update will only be available on iPhone models with A12 Bionic or newer chips.

 Driving directions have been updated in iOS 15 with more granular details on the map, including bus lanes, crosswalks, bike lanes, and better guidance for complex junctions and turn lanes.
 Initially only for Maps on iOS, these changes will come to CarPlay later this year.
 For transit guidance, Maps will follow the route for you and remind you when it’s your stop.